Ywaarde/AOC2021/README.md

-# AOC2021
-Advent of Code 2021
+# Advent of Code 2021

-Simple code but I get up early.
+Simple code but I wake up early.